Killarney Group Think Tank can be viewed here

 In December 2020, Sasha Ayad and Stella launched Gender: A Wider Lens, in a bid to explore the concept of gender from a psychological depth perspective.

-Stella holds a B.A. in Counselling and Psychotherapy and an M.A. in Cognitive Behavioral Therapy and is currently a PhD candidate studying gender dysphoria in children and adolescents.
+Stella holds a B.A. in Counselling and Psychotherapy, an M.A. in Cognitive Behavioral Therapy, and a PhD in Social Work, where her primary research focused on gender dysphoria in children and adolescents.

 United States